Cmoconnor0823/Free_CodeCamp/99-Additional_Pratice/Trivia game Project/Trivia Assignment.md

 4. Inside `assets`, create three folders: `css`, `javascript`, `images`

    * In your `css` folder, create a `style.css` file.
-   * In your `javascript` folder, First copy over the jQuery file provided.
+   * In your `javascript` folder, First COPY over the jQuery.min file provided.
       * Then create a new  `app.js` file; here you'll write all of your JavaScript and jQuery.
    * In your `images` folder, save whatever images you'd like to use in this exercise.
+   * Don't forget to link all your files to your HTML page

 6. Choose a game to build from your options below.